-Students should be aware that all records. letters and other documents provided in the original to AUD as part of the admissions process will remain university property.

-Physical records for rejected applicants and "no-shows." which are not collected within two years of submission, are destroyed.
+Students should be aware that all original records, letters and other documents provided to AUD as part of the admissions process will remain university property.
+Physical records for rejected applicants and "no-shows," which are not collected within two years of submission, are destroyed.